shahinmnm/Poker-Telegram-Bot/README.md

 **Try it: [@online_poker_bot](https://t.me/online_poker_bot)**

 > **Note:** After pulling the latest changes, rerun `pip install -r requirements.txt` to install the updated Telegram bot dependencies.
+The project now requires `python-telegram-bot[job-queue,webhooks]>=20`, so if you install packages manually run `pip install "python-telegram-bot[job-queue,webhooks]>=20"` to get the correct extras.

 Texas Poker is one of the most popular game nowsday.
 And of course there are many applications and webs where you can play.
 We accidently thought about that why don't we playing poker when we are chatting with friends on the telegram.
 And how the poker game bot was created.